-To see a list of Fall 2012 courses, please visit the Course Archive
+To see a list of past courses, please visit the Course Archive

 An advanced experimental workshop for writing in immersive 3D - at the cutting edge of new media - introducing text, sound, spatial poetics, and narrative movement into Brown's "Cave" at its Center for Computation and Visualization.
 An easy-to-learn and easy-to-use application allows non-programmers to create projects on their laptops and then to run them in the Cave without the necessity for specialist support.
 Broadly interdisciplinary, the course encourages collaboration between students with different skills in different media, who work together to discover a literary aesthetic in artificially rendered space.

 Designing and Playing Alternate Controllers - Butch Rovan (Music)

 This seminar will explore the science and aesthetics of designing alternate controllers for musical performance.
 Topics will include basic electronics and hardware prototyping, instrument construction, theories of gesture, human-computer interface issues, and the challenges of mapping sensor data to meaningful musical parameters

 A First Byte of Computer Science - Michael Littman (Computer Science)

 Introduces non-CS concentrators to the academic discipline of computer science and its relevance to other fields and modern life more generally.
 The target audience is students who are interested in learning more about what computer science is about and the ideas it has to offer tomorrow's citizens and scholars.
 Topics include the basics of computation and programming, a taste of theoretical computer science and algorithms, and an introduction to computing architectures and artificial intelligence.

 meme Ensemble - Stephan Moore (Music)